PET Compliance Checklist

 A tattoo from any country in the world is acceptable providing it has been done at the latest on the 3 July 2011

-The vaccine name and manufacturer as well as vaccination date and expiry date must be recorded in the pet passport by a registered vet (signature and stamp is required).
+The vaccine name and manufacturer as well as vaccination and expiry dates must be recorded in the pet passport or official third country veterinary certificate by a registered vet (signature and stamp is required).

-Treatment must be administered by a vet not less than 24 hours (1 day) and no more than 120 hours (5 days) before the dog's scheduled arrival time in the UK. .
+must be administered by a vet not less than 24 hours (1 day) and no more than 120 hours (5 days) before the dog's scheduled arrival time in the UK.
+Treatment date and time must be recorded by the vet on the pet passport or official third country veterinary certificate.